List of Heroes characters: Chandra Suresh

 Chandra Suresh, portrayed by Erick Avari, was born in Chennai and is Mohinder's late father, as well as the author of Activating Evolution, a book which appears to explain the reason so many people with powers are suddenly appearing.
 He found a means of tracking and locating potential powered people.
 He was also connected with Sylar, whom he referred to as "Patient Zero".
 On a taped telephone conversation from shortly before Chandra's death, however, he said he wanted nothing to do with Sylar, and insisted the man stop calling him.
 Before his death, Chandra kept a male lizard named Mohinder.

 Shanti Suresh

 Shanti Suresh is Chandra Suresh's daughter, also born in Chennai, Tamil Nadu.
 In the episode "Seven Minutes to Midnight", Mohinder Suresh's mother tells him that she had died at the age of five, two years after he was born.
 But in the later episode, "The Hard Part", he states that he never got to see her because she died before he was born.
 His blood actually possessed the antibodies she needed to survive, but he was born just a few months too late.
 Chandra Suresh said she had a genetic abnormality.
 Her death, along with several other factors, prompted Chandra Suresh to begin his investigations into people with special powers.
+She is the original source of the Company's bioweapon, the Shanti virus, that is seen in the first and the second seasons.